 Route 66 begins in Chicago and travels along the famed "Main Street of America" to the coast of California.
 A large car radio delivers us to each new destination along our journey with DJs and vintage radio ads building excitement along the way.

-Amarillo brings us a lawman who's a little too big for his own britches (“Long Tall Texan”), a humorous look at a lovely "Truck Stop Cutie" and the exciting Act One Finale—clogging and spooning to the audience favorite "Truck Drivin’ Man.
+Amarillo brings us a lawman who's a little too big for his own britches (“Long Tall Texan”), a humorous look at a lovely "Truck Stop Cutie," and the exciting Act I Finale— clogging and spooning to the audience favorite "Truck Drivin’ Man.

 A toe-tapping, hand-clapping, laugh-out-loud treat!

 Scot / Tenor I – Approx. Vocal Range: D – Bb (F#); very strong falsetto.
 Sings the very high Beach Boy-style ‘wah-oohs’ throughout the show.
 Plays live acoustic guitar on “Used to Be.”
 Sings lead/secondary on: “Hot Rod Queen,” “Mother Road,” “Used to Be,” “Beep Beep,” “Truck Stop Cutie,” “The Long Red Line,” “Diesel on my Tail,” “The Little Old Lady from Pasadena,” “Hey Little Cobra.”

 Andy / Tenor II – Approx. Vocal Range: C – G (Db); also strong falsetto.
 Sings the falsetto parts when Scot is singing lead.
 Sings lead/secondary on: “Every Woman I Know,” “Mother Road,” “Tulsa Straight Ahead,” “Long Tall Texan,” “Don’t Haul Bricks on 66,” “Dead Man’s Curve,” “GTO.”
 Plays the waitress in “Truck Stop Cutie.”